Parramatta Road: Criticism

 Homebush Cinema, built in 1925, is one of the many derelict establishments on the road, which operated until 1996 as a reception centre.

 The road has been criticised by the community for its traffic pollution, congestion, and for its vacant shops and rundown buildings, particularly between Leichhardt and Concord, and local government has been accused of failing to adopt policies to encourage the redevelopment and regeneration of vacant sites.

 A local mayor described it as a "varicose vein".
 A NSW Business Chamber Executive Patricia Forsythe said that the road is "one of the least attractive commercial areas of Sydney".
 Former NSW premier Nick Greiner thought the road looked "like Beirut on a bad day".
 The Sydney Morning Herald writer Elizabeth Farrelly described it as "filthy, noisy, sclerotic and dull".
-On a lighter note, Tess De Quincey, an Australian performer/director said, "Every chapter of Sydney's history has been written on Parramatta Road."
+On a lighter note, Tess De Quincey, an Australian performer and director said, "Every chapter of Sydney's history has been written on Parramatta Road."
 A Sydney Morning Herald editor said that whilst the road is "ugly in parts, drab in others, and generally unpleasant", it is still "fundamental to the economic and social viability of the greater city".

 Since the 1970s many buildings fronting Parramatta Road, especially those in the prime locations of the Inner West (from Newtown to Homebush), have become vacant and fallen into disrepair, with many vandalised.
 Previously these buildings were a major part of local life for the suburbs along Parramatta Road, providing employment, retailing and other services.
 The buildings with graffiti and broken windows provide a sight that is sought out by graffiti vandals and proficient urban photographers.

-Nicholas Munning, an owner of a music store in Annandale, described the road as, "A lost cause...You can see the hodgepodge of buildings - abandoned buildings, abandoned shops - [with people thinking] let’s just let this sit here for four years until we get council approval to knock it down and build apartments...They don’t care if it sits there vacant with broken windows and looks like shit, The problem is the whole road looks like that.
+Nicholas Munning, an owner of a music store in Annandale, described the road as, "A lost cause...You can see the hodgepodge of buildings - abandoned buildings, abandoned shops - [with people thinking] let's just let this sit here for four years until we get council approval to knock it down and build apartments...They don't care if it sits there vacant with broken windows and looks like shit, The problem is the whole road looks like that.
 So nobody is going to say, 'hey, this is a great area.
-I’m going to spend $x making a really classy looking shop or restaurant'.”
+I'm going to spend $x making a really classy looking shop or restaurant'."